dennisrua/requirement-analysis/README.md

 ## What is Requirement Analysis?
 Requirement Analysis is the process of identifying, gathering, analyzing, and documenting the needs and expectations of stakeholders for a software project.
 It is one of the most crucial phases of the Software Development Life Cycle (SDLC) because it lays the foundation upon which the entire system is designed and built.

+## Why is Requirement Analysis Important?
+1. Clarity of Scope – Prevents misunderstandings by ensuring all stakeholders have a common understanding of the system.
+2. Prevents Rework – Early identification of needs reduces costly changes later in development.
+3. Guides Design & Development – Provides a blueprint for system architecture, coding, and testing.
+4. Improves Quality – Clear requirements ensure the final product meets user expectations and business objectives.
+5. Enhances Communication – Acts as a bridge between stakeholders and developers by translating business needs into technical terms.
+6. Facilitates Testing – Test cases are designed based on documented requirements, ensuring complete coverage.
+7. Risk Reduction – Identifies potential issues, constraints, or conflicts at an early stage.

 ## Key Activities in Requirement Analysis
 * Requirement Gathering – Collecting input from stakeholders (clients, users, business analysts, managers, etc.) through interviews, questionnaires, workshops, and observation.
 * Requirement Elicitation – Clarifying and uncovering hidden requirements using techniques like brainstorming, prototyping, and workshops.